directus/directus/docs/cloud/overview.md

   <source src="" type="video/mp4">
 </video>

+The Dashboard has 6 key navigation areas: the Dashboard Header, Projects, Members, Billing, Activity and Settings.
+Here's how these navigation areas relate to Accounts, Projects, and Teams.

+## Accounts

+- **Cloud Dashboard Header**
+  - <span mi icon>check</span> — View Directus Cloud status
+  - <span mi icon>notifications</span> — check notifications
+  - Change Teams in the Team Dropdown menu.
+  - <span mi icon>account_circle</span> — Access personal Account information or delete Account.

+## Projects
-- **Team Projects** — View and access all Projects managed within a Team.
-Click a Project to enter the Product Details Page.

-- **Project Details** — Access, monitor, edit or delete a Project.
+- **Team Projects** — View and access all [Projects](/cloud/projects) managed within a Team.
+Click a Project to enter the [Product Details Page]() and access, monitor, edit or delete a Project.

+- **Team Billing** — View and manage billing details such as credit card information, usage, subscriptions, and receipts.

+## Teams

 - **Team Members** — View, invite and remove other Team Members or leave a Team yourself.

-- **Team Billing** — View and manage billing details such as credit card information, usage, subscriptions, and receipts.
-Billing is Project-based, so learn more in the Projects documentation.

 - **Team Activity** — View Team activity like Project creation and deletion, billing information changes, Member invitations and removals, etc.